silvinor/www/_posts/2026-08-05-everyone-masks.md

 ---

-[^a]: I looked for a primary source for the phrase "fake it till you make it" and could not establish one to the standard I have used elsewhere in this essay.
+[^a]: I looked for a primary source for the phrase "fake it till you make it" and could not establish one to the standard I have used elsewhere here.
 Its nearest documented therapeutic ancestor is Alfred Adler's "acting as if" technique from the 1920s, and the phrase itself is commonly attributed to Alcoholics Anonymous slogan culture.
 The earliest written relative usually offered is Simon and Garfunkel's "Fakin' It" - released as a single in July 1967 and collected on *Bookends* in April 1968 - which pairs the same two words: "And I know I'm fakin' it, I'm not really makin' it."
 Worth noting that the lyric means the reverse of the slogan.
 It is a confession of not making it, not an instruction to carry on until you do.
 Other leads circulate, including a first attestation "before 1973" and John Frasca's 1969 book *Con Man or Saint?*, and I have not been able to verify either against a source I would cite.
 The underlying mechanism - that a rehearsed behaviour can be absorbed into the self - is well evidenced independently of the slogan; see the emotional labour and automaticity literature cited above.

+[^b]: I should flag how much of this piece rests on one study.
+Pryke-Hobbes and colleagues is cited throughout - for the shared reasons people mask, for the automaticity complication, for the workplace material, for the written-versus-unwritten distinction, for the work, home and collision masks, and for the employment percentages.
+It is the right study for the job: it is recent, it is large for qualitative work, and it is the only one I found that puts autistic, non-autistic neurodivergent and neurotypical adults side by side on the same questions, which is exactly the comparison this argument needs.
+But it is qualitative, and the weight it can bear should be read accordingly.
+Participant accounts establish that people describe masking this way and why; they do not establish how common any of it is, and I have not used them for that.
+Where a claim needs a rate rather than a description, I have gone to other sources.
+A reader who thinks one paper is carrying too much here is not being unreasonable, and the obvious remedy - more studies of this design - is not something I can supply.

-[^b]: Searched 5 August 2026 on PubMed and Google Scholar for combinations of *dissociative identity disorder*, *multiple personality disorder*, *misdiagnosis* and *autism* in adult samples.
+[^c]: Searched 5 August 2026 on PubMed and Google Scholar for combinations of *dissociative identity disorder*, *multiple personality disorder*, *misdiagnosis* and *autism* in adult samples.
 I found case reports and commentary but no prevalence estimate from a clinical cohort.
 Personality disorders in general, and borderline personality disorder in particular, are well documented in this role; dissociative identity disorder is not, and I have not claimed it.

-[^c]: As of 5 August 2026 I have not found a peer-reviewed study reporting mean or median job tenure in an autistic adult sample against a general population comparison.
+[^d]: As of 5 August 2026 I have not found a peer-reviewed study reporting mean or median job tenure in an autistic adult sample against a general population comparison.
 The frequently quoted figure of roughly 24 months against a general average of 49 months circulates widely online but I cannot trace it to a study, so it does not appear above.
 The longitudinal employment-status data cited here is the closest published equivalent I could find.

-[^d]: Searched 5 August 2026 for prevalence of ICD-11 complex post-traumatic stress disorder (CPTSD) in autistic samples, including studies administering the International Trauma Questionnaire.
+[^e]: Searched 5 August 2026 for prevalence of ICD-11 complex post-traumatic stress disorder (CPTSD) in autistic samples, including studies administering the International Trauma Questionnaire.
 I found prevalence work on PTSD, extensive work on trauma exposure, clinical commentary on the overlap, and the Delphi study on differential diagnosis cited above - but no prevalence estimate for CPTSD specifically in an autistic adult cohort.
 Part of the difficulty is structural: CPTSD is an ICD-11 diagnosis with no DSM-5 equivalent, so studies drawing on DSM-based records cannot report it even in principle.
 This appears to be a genuine gap rather than a failure of searching.

 [^1]: Goffman, E. (1959). *The presentation of self in everyday life*.
 Anchor Books.
 [ISBN: 978-0385094023](https://openlibrary.org/isbn/9780385094023)